Wright Brothers Day

 Wright Brothers Day (December 17) is a United States national observation.
 It is codified in the US Code, and commemorates the first successful flights in a heavier-than-air, mechanically propelled airplane, the Wright Flyer, that were made by Orville and Wilbur Wright on December 17, 1903, near Kitty Hawk, North Carolina.
-On September 24, 1959, U.S. President Dwight D. Eisenhower declared December 17 to be Wright Brothers Day.
+On September 21, 1959, U.S. President Dwight D. Eisenhower declared December 17 to be Wright Brothers Day pursuant to Public Law 86–304.
+Following a similar joint resolution enacted in 1961, the U.S. Congress made the designation permanent in 1963.

-Wright Brothers Day was announced as an official commemorative day in Ohio, on October 5, 2011, celebrating 100 years of practical flight for the Wright Brothers.
+Wright Brothers Day was announced as an official commemorative day in Ohio, on October 5, 2011.
+Wright Brothers Day is celebrated every December 17 at the Wright Brothers National Memorial in Kill Devil Hills, N.C.